 Since its founding in 2010, Salastina has earned a national reputation for connecting audiences to classical music.
-Audiences respond to Salastina’s warmth, immediacy, keen musical insight, and sense of social responsibility.
+Audiences respond to Salastina’s warmth, immediacy, keen musical insight, artist-driven nature, and sense of social responsibility.

 Over two dozen Salastina performances have been broadcast to millions nationwide on Performance Today.

 What We Play

 Salastina advocates for beauty, for a fully integrated artistic past and present, and for equity in the arts.
 All great music — from classic to not yet so — bears intrepid exploration.
 We champion music that has stood the test of centuries out of a firm belief in its value.
 So too do we advocate for the ever-evolving music of our time.
 We promote new music that doesn’t compromise on originality, sophistication, or accessibility.
 We put our money where our mouth is, commissioning and promoting many extraordinary works.
 Lastly, we believe that music that is not yet considered "classic" isn't always new.
 We champion the music of composers from the past whose music never achieved the fame we feel it deserved -- whether because of their race, gender, political or religious beliefs, or bad luck.
 The stories these unduly neglected pieces and composers tell inspire a deeper awareness of the depth of human creative output.
 The integration of this music with the canon and with new music provides invaluable context for the creation and maintenance of our contemporary musical community.

 If art is to make us feel more human, then arbitrary and outdated rules run deadly interference.
 All of our program notes are delivered verbally from the stage.
 Because Salastina artists don’t just sing and play beautifully: they also have a lot to say.
 Our artists share personal insight into their thoughts and experiences both during concerts and at post-concert receptions.
 And please: don’t worry about when and how to clap.

 Where We Play